brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 ></select-field>
 ```

+### Wait, what about view composers?

+I hear you!
+There's a whole separate blog post on that topic.
+You can read it [here](/blog/laravel-view-models-vs-view-composers).

 ---

 In summary, view models can be a viable alternative to working with the data directely in a controller.